yailyn441/Lightning/README.md

 5. `void mousePressed()` needs to set `startX`,`startY`,`endX`,`endY` back to their original values.
 5. When you are happy with the program, copy and paste it back into GitHub
 5. You will also need to modify `index.html` to customize your website with it's own title, headline and footer.
 When you are happy with your program, push your finished project up to GitHub
-6. The final step is to submit the URL for your website to google classroom.
-You can find more specific instructions with pictures on how to submit your assignment on slides 50 to 52 of the [apjavaProcessing](https://docs.google.com/presentation/d/1sqbareaFmF9fMcp0XOl3hRO6hAlrU5WIaj4V-Kd3eDI/edit?usp=sharing) slide presentation.
+6. The final step is to submit the URL for your website to Canvas.
+You can find more specific instructions with pictures on how to submit your assignment on slides 20 to 24 of the [apjavaProcessing](https://docs.google.com/presentation/d/1FIV9P78JnVVpMvpW-TOuUO0uFG8pLYE3kHGJubOZXEE/edit?usp=sharing) slide presentation.
 Don't hesitate to ask for help if your aren't sure how something is suppose to work.

 Program requirements